kubernetes/kubeadm/kinder/doc/getting-started.md

 - you can use the `--only-node` flag to execute actions only on a selected node.
 - as alternative to `kinder do`, it is possible to use `docker exec` and `docker cp`

+See [run e2e tests](e2e-test.md) for validating your cluster with Kubernetes/Kubeadm e2e test suites.

 ## Cleanup

 ```bash